Maximizing Seating in a Small Space

 Additionally, futons and daybeds offer a place to sleep as well as seating for friends.
 Futons transform into a full or queen bed at night and fold upright into a comfy sofa during the day.
 Daybeds usually include full or twin-size mattresses, and you can style them like sofas with the right toss pillows and bedding.

 Ottomans are the perfect small-space seating solutions for tiny rooms and studios.
 Available with roomy storage compartments, casters for mobility and flat surfaces for drink trays, depending on its design, an ottoman can hold pillows and blankets, serve as a coffee table and provide an extra seat for one or two people.
 And, you can use them to put your feet up after a long day, too.

 ##6.
 Keep Removable Furniture

 If adding extra seats to your small space layout proves difficult, foldable or portable furniture can provide chairs for guests when the need arises.
 Most removable furniture stacks or stores flat, so you can keep these items in a closet or basement until you need them.
 Consider the following portable seating options:

 - Floor Pillows: Perfect for casual get-togethers, floor pillows offer cozy seating for movie nights in the dorm.
-If you have a storage ottoman, use it to stack these cushions out of sight when the festivities are over.

 - Bean Bag Chairs: If your living room is small, keep portable bean bag chairs in a bedroom or home office until it's time to entertain.
-You can move these comfy seats anywhere you like to keep footpaths clear.